Rascal Flatts: Origin

-Gary LeVox and Jay DeMarcus are second cousins from a musical family in Columbus, Ohio and were raised there.
+Gary LeVox and Jay DeMarcus are second cousins from a musical family in Columbus, Ohio, and were raised there.
 DeMarcus moved to Nashville in 1992, earning his first record deal as part of a Christian group called East to West.
 In 1997, DeMarcus phoned LeVox and convinced him to come to Nashville and provide some harmonies on Michael English's album Gospel, which he was producing.
 They engineered the album together, and became English's backup band.

-At the same time, DeMarcus had become the bandleader of Chely Wright's band, where he met Joe Don Rooney, the guitarist in that band.
-DeMarcus and LeVox were working in a Printer's Alley nightclub called the Fiddle & Steel Guitar Bar, and when their part-time guitarist could not make it one night, DeMarcus invited Rooney to fill in.
+At the same time, DeMarcus had become the bandleader of Chely Wright's band, where he met Joe Don Rooney, a Picher, Oklahoma native who had recently secured a role as the guitarist in that band.
+DeMarcus and LeVox formed their own band and regularly performed at a Printer's Alley nightclub called the Fiddle and Steel Guitar Bar.
+When their part-time guitarist could not make it one night, DeMarcus invited Rooney to fill in.
 Jim Riley was the drummer and bandleader for the band.
 The three men covered the 1989 Shenandoah hit "The Church on Cumberland Road" that night.
-The group remembers that a bond was formed instantly.
+To the trio's recollection, a natural chemistry and bond were formed instantly.

 Singer Mila Mason recommended the group to record producers Mark Bright and Marty Williams, who played Lyric Street Records A&R Doug Howard a three-song demo and Howard thought they were "just incredible."
-After he'd heard the demos, the band went to the Lyric Street office the next day, sat down with acoustic guitars, and played a couple of songs.
+After he had heard the demos, the band went to the Lyric Street office the next day, sat down with acoustic guitars, and played a couple of songs.
 According to Howard in an interview with HitQuarters: "The vocals and harmonies, it was all there—I was just blown away.
 The lead singer has such a unique and compelling voice."
-The band was signed to Lyric Street in September of 1999.
+The band was signed to Lyric Street in September 1999.